natesimon/natesimon.github.io/_projects/mononav.md

 <center><h2>MonoNav System Overview</h2></center>
 <br>
 <div style="font-size: 18px; width: 100%; max-width: 800px; margin: 0 auto; text-align:justify">
     MonoNav uses pre-trained depth-estimation networks (<a href="https://github.com/isl-org/ZoeDepth">ZoeDepth</a>) to convert RGB images into depth estimates, then fuses them into a 3D reconstruction using <a href = "http://www.open3d.org/">Open3D</a>.
 MonoNav then selects from motion primitives to navigate collision-free to a goal position.
+If the motion primitive selection problem is infeasible (e.g., no motion primitive remains sufficiently far from obstacles), then MonoNav executes a safety maneuver (e.g., stop and land).
 </div>
 <div style="text-align: center; max-width: 800px; margin: 0 auto;">
     <p style="margin-top: 4px;"></p>